neilralston/MechaCar_Statistical_Analysis/README.md

    * Number of miles driven by vehicles during the first year of ownership
    * Number of quality inspections completed during vehicle assembly under MechCar's new program

+This project was prepared using the following:
+* R 4.2.1
+* R Studio 2022.02.3 Build 492
+* dplyr library
+* tidyverse library